-The annual revaluation means that changes in foreign exchange rate significantly affect the calculation shown in the financial statements, especially when there is a high proportion of foreign assets.
-For example, at the end of 2018 the BOT had international reserves approximately 240,000 million USD.
-Should the value of Thai baht depreciates one baht, 240,000 million THB of unrealized gain will occur immediately.
-In contrast, should the value of Thai baht appreciates one baht, 240,000 million THB of unrealized gain will occur immediately.
+When making the annual revaluation, the changes in foreign exchange rate significantly affect the figures shown in the financial statements, especially when there is a high proportion of foreign assets.
+For example, at the end of 2019, the BOT had international reserves of approximately 259,000 million USD.
+Should the value of Thai baht depreciate one baht, 259,000 million baht of unrealized gain will occur immediately.
+In contrast, should the value of Thai baht appreciate one baht, 259,000 million baht of unrealized loss will occur immediately.